 - Urged the public to maintain strict personal, food and environmental hygiene both locally and during travel.

 - Issued an alert to doctors, hospitals, schools and institutions of the latest situation.

 WHO risk assessment

-The number of human cases with onset from 1 October 2016 accounts for nearly one-third of all the human cases of avian influenza A(H7N9) virus infection reported since 2013.
+The number of human cases with onset from 1 October 2016 is greater than the total numbers of human cases in earlier waves.

 Close observation of the epidemiological situation and further characterization of the most recent human viruses are critical to assess associated risk and to adjust risk management measures timely.

 Most human cases are exposed to avian influenza A(H7N9) virus through contact with infected poultry or contaminated environments, including live poultry markets.

 Since the virus continues to be detected in animals and environments, and live poultry vending continues, further human cases can be expected.

 Although small clusters of human cases with avian influenza A(H7N9) virus have been reported including those involving patients in the same ward, current epidemiological and virological evidence suggests that this virus has not acquired the ability of sustained transmission among humans.

 Therefore the likelihood of further community level spread is considered low.